Fifth trumpet opens the abyss of punishment

 - 9:15 These were killer angels who had been waiting for this very hour of this day in this month of this year.
 Their mission was to kill a third of the people in the world.16

 - 9:16 I heard someone say how many mounted soldiers were in their army: uncountable times double uncountable.17

 - 9:17 In my vision, I saw the soldiers mounted on their horses.
 The soldiers had armored themselves in colorful breastplates—blazing red, dark blue of a hyacinth, and sulfur yellow.
-Their horses had heads like a lion.
+Their horses had lions' heads.
 Fire, smoke, and blazing sulfur shot out of their mouths.